 To minimize any tear-out I drilled the hole before proceeding to my sanding station.
 I wasn’t sure what bulb holder would be installed (plastic or metal) so I used for this project a 3-core cable, just in case.

 Sanding took a while.
 I used more aggressive belts first and the fine ones next.
-It is a very good idea to clean the belts with a synthetic wine cork.
+It is a very good idea to clean the belts with synthetic wine cork.

 To get the job done I had to use my oscillating tool, little rasps, chisels and sanding by hand.